Use advanced features like plugins, skills, and sub-agents.

 When you know what to say but typing is slow.
 Wispr Flow, SuperWhisper, Aqua Voice.

-Have Claude interview you
+Have the agent interview you

 When you might not know what to say.
 Next slide.

-Day 1 · Three sourcesIII.2
+Day 1 · Three sources39

 Workspace setup

-# your project folder
+Your project folder

 your-project/